Special Forces Officer ... (Military - Officer)

 • Performs airborne, diving, and demolition operations

-• Conducts area studies of potential operational areas, acquiring detailed knowledge of their geography, economy, political structure, armed forces, and history
+• Conducts studies of potential operational areas, acquiring detailed knowledge of their geography, economy, political structure, armed forces, and history

 Working Conditions and Physical Demands